victoriamcn/Timed-Coding-Quiz/README.md

 ## Description

-The quiz application is  a web-based application that can be accessed and run in a web browser.
-JavaScript handles the dynamic behavior of the quiz, including displaying questions, processing user answers, managing the timer, calculating scores, and saving scores to local storage.
-After completing the quiz, the user's score and initials are stored in the browser's local storage using the localStorage API.
-This allows the user to view their score later and compare it with other players' scores.
+The quiz app displays questions, processes user answers, manages the timer, calculates scores, and saves scores to local storage.
+After completing the quiz, the user may save their score and initials to view r and compare it with other players' scores within that browser session.

 ## Table of Contents